 The Company has a social media policy.
-The objective of the policy is to minimise the risks to the Company through use of social media.
+The objective of the policy is to minimise the risks to the Company through the use of social media.
 The policy deals with the use of all forms of social media, all social networking sites, internet postings, the Company’s website, non-regulatory news feeds and blogs.
-It applies to use of social media for business purposes as well as personal use that may affect the Company in any way.
+It applies to the use of social media for business purposes as well as personal use that may affect the Company in any way.
 The policy covers all employees, officers, consultants, contractors, interns, casual workers, and agency workers.

 Maintain the board as a well-functioning, balanced team led by the chair

 The Board comprises the Non-Executive Chairperson, two Non-Executive Directors and four Executive Directors.
 The Non-Executive Chairperson and the two Non-Executive Directors are all considered to be independent.
-The Board is satisfied that it has a suitable balance between independence on the one hand, and knowledge of the Company on the other, to enable it to discharge its duties and responsibilities effectively.
-All Directors are encouraged to use their independent judgement and to challenge all matters, whether strategic or operational and the Board is supported by an outsourced professional Company Secretarial firm with broad experience in administering public companies who fill the role of Company Secretary.
+The Board is satisfied that it has a suitable balance between independence on the one hand and knowledge of the Company on the other to enable it to discharge its duties and responsibilities effectively.
+All Directors are encouraged to use their independent judgement and to challenge all matters, whether strategic or operational, and the Board is supported by an outsourced professional Company Secretarial firm with broad experience in administering public companies who fill the role of Company Secretary.
 The Chairperson holds update meetings with each Director to ensure they are performing as they are required.

-During a normal financial year, it is expected that at least six formal Board meetings will take place.
+During a normal financial year, it is expected that at least five formal Board meetings will take place.
 Key Board activities in the coming year will include reviewing the progress of the Group’s commercial development and careful monitoring of the Group’s investment plans following the fund raise.

 In addition, the Board will: